On this page

 Paging solved fragmentation, but production systems still face hard questions:

-• Prefix caching: When two requests share a long prefix (same system prompt + same uploaded document), can we share the KV blocks instead of recomputing them?
+- Prefix caching: When two requests share a long prefix (same system prompt + same uploaded document), can we share the KV blocks instead of recomputing them?

-• Eviction policies: When memory is full, which sequences' caches should be discarded or swapped to CPU?
+- Eviction policies: When memory is full, which sequences' caches should be discarded or swapped to CPU?

-• Recompute vs cache trade-offs: For very long contexts in RAG, sometimes it is cheaper to drop old blocks and recompute them later than to keep everything resident.
+- Recompute vs cache trade-offs: For very long contexts in RAG, sometimes it is cheaper to drop old blocks and recompute them later than to keep everything resident.

 Modern engines (SGLang's radix tree, vLLM's advanced prefix caching, TensorRT-LLM's features) combine paging with sophisticated prefix matching and eviction logic.
 This is no longer a simple cache — it is a full distributed memory management system for attention state.

 Efficiently managing the KV cache is table stakes.
 But the cache is only valuable if you route new requests to the specific GPUs that already hold the relevant prefixes.
 Naively load-balancing without looking at what is cached destroys all the efficiency you just built.
-This is exactly why prefix-aware routing exists — and why it is the fourth fundamental difference.
+Before we get there, though, there's a single lever that shrinks every number in this section by a factor of two or four.
+It deserves its own short section.

 4. Prefix-Aware Routing